About the Castle

-The Sierra State Parks Foundation is partnering with Camp Richardson Resort by offering a cruise & tour package to the historic Vikingsholm Castle.
+The Sierra State Parks Foundation is partnering with Action Water Sports and Cruise Tahoe by offering tour packages to the historic Vikingsholm Castle by water!
 Cruise the crystal-clear waters of Lake Tahoe and experience the awe-inspiring beauty of Emerald Bay.
 Then tour the magnificent Vikingsholm Castle, a must-do on your Lake Tahoe adventure list.
 Skip the hike down and go by boat!

 Call California State Parks at 530-525-7232 or email Emerald.BayADA@calparks.onmicrosoft.com to inquiry about eligibility and availability.

 The Sierra State Parks Foundation hosts several fundraising events during the summer months where guests can drive into Emerald Bay.
 Visit our event page for more details.